wimvanderbauwhede/RefactorF4Acc/LIMITATIONS.md

 * Reshaping of arrays to refactor `EQUIVALENCE` is incomplete.
 * Constant folding is incomplete.
 * `ENTRY` handling is probably flaky.
+* Variable declarations combining array dimensions and initial assignments, e.g. real :: v(1024,16) = 0.1, are not supported.